gustawdaniel/gustawdaniel/src/content/blog/en/2021-04-21-fetch-promise-and-template-string-on-example-of-to-do-list-in-javascript.md

 http DELETE localhost:3000/todo/n
 ```

-Our initial state of `db.json` can looks following:
+Our initial state of `db.json` can look following:

 ```javascript
 {